SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

 3. We are now ready to build our containers in the cloud.
 In principal GCP cloud build works out of the box with docker files.
 However, the recommended way is to add specialized `cloudbuild.yaml` files.
-You can think of the `cloudbuild.yaml` file as the corresponding file in GCP as workflow files are in github actions, which you learned about in this [module M16](../s5_continuous_integration/github_actions.md).
+You can think of the `cloudbuild.yaml` file as the corresponding file in GCP as workflow files are in GitHub actions, which you learned about in this [module M16](../s5_continuous_integration/github_actions.md).
 It is essentially a file that specifies a list of steps that should be executed to do something, but the syntax of cause differs a bit.